#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 Leaking at connections

 Constant leaking from seams or joints where gutters connect means the whole system needs to be replaced.
-Detecting compromised seams in dry weather may be difficult, but if you watch your gutters work during a rainstorm (or pour a bucketful of water into the gutter trough), you’ll spot any leaks easily enough.
+Detecting compromised seams in dry weather may be difficult, but if you watch your gutters work during a rainstorm (or pour a bucketful of water into the gutter trough), you’ll spot any leaks quickly enough.

 Rusty Gutter